maxgribov/Spine/README.md

 Implemented almost all the functionality of the essential version of Spine app:
 Animation of bones, skins, animation of slots, creation of physical bodies on the basis of bounding boxes and some other.
 See [Implemented Features](#implemented-features) for more information.

 >Warning: There is no implementation of Spine Pro functionality and it is not planned.
 There are no such features as meshes and their animations.
-Moreover, when trying to load a character from Spine Pro version with meshes, it will not even be displayed correctly on the screen, a lot of textures will be missing.
+Moreover, when trying to load a character from Spine Pro version with meshes, it will not even be displayed correctly on the screen, a lot of textures will be missing.<br /><br /> If you really need Spine's Pro functionality, and you don't care about SpriteKie, take a look at the official Spine iOS runtime: https://esotericsoftware.com/spine-ios

 Example of working with the library: [Sample project](https://github.com/maxgribov/SpineSampleProject)<BR>
 Learn more about working with the library: [Spine Wiki](https://github.com/maxgribov/Spine/wiki)